andreazamo39/website/content/teaching/_index.md

   <div class="teach-item-title">The Creator Economy: Strategy, Monetization, and Impact</div>
   <div class="teach-item-univ">Bocconi University</div>
   <div class="teach-item-desc">
-    Course taught at the bachelor’s level.
+    Course taught at the **bachelor’s level**.
 The course introduces students to the creator economy, examining how digital platforms, content, and online communities generate new business models and reshape traditional industries.
 It covers platform dynamics, monetization strategies, personal branding, and brand–creator collaborations, while also addressing legal, regulatory, and ethical challenges.
 The course integrates perspectives from economics, marketing, technology, and law to develop analytical skills and strategic awareness of the evolving digital economy.
-    Rating: New
+    **Rating: New**
   </div>
 </div>